tukasa0001/TownOfHost/README-EN.md

 Decision : Crewmate<br>
 Victory Conditions : Get Voted Out<br>

-The Jesters are  the neutral role which can win by getting voted out.
+The Jesters are  the neutral role which can win by getting voted out.<br>
-If the game ends without getting voted out., or if they are killed, they lose.
+If the game ends without getting voted out., or if they are killed, they lose.<br>

 ### Opportunist